elasticio/elasticio.github.io/content/_components/ipaas-core/index.md

 ---
-title: IPass Core component
+title: IPaas Core component
 layout: component
 section: Utility components
 description: A component to manipulate integration artifacts such as flows via the REST API (v2) of the Integration Platform As a Service.
-icon: ipass-core.png
+icon: ipaas-core.png
-icontext: IPass Core component
+icontext: IPaas Core component
-category: ipass-core
+category: ipaas-core
 updatedDate: 2021-01-28
 ComponentVersion: 1.3.0
 ---